A Private Education You Can Afford

 Calculate Your 2013-14 Award Now

-Eligibility for the Phi Theta Kappa and Transfer Scholarships is normally based only on grades for college-level courses, usually referred to as 100-level (or higher) courses.
+Eligibility for the Merit Transfer Scholarships is normally based only on grades for college-level courses, usually referred to as 100-level (or higher) courses.
 A composite college GPA will be calculated for students who attended more than one college.
-Students who have at least a 3.50 GPA will usually be considered for an $11,000 merit scholarship while students whose GPA is 3.00-3.49 will usually be considered for a $8,000 merit scholarship.
+Students who have at least a 3.50 GPA will usually be considered for an $12,000 merit scholarship while students whose GPA is 3.00-3.49 will usually be considered for a $9,000 merit scholarship.
+Students with a 2.50-2.99 GPA will usually be considered for a $7,000 merit award.

 Phi Theta Kappa Scholarship

-An unlimited number of $11,000 scholarships are awarded each year to full-time transfer students who are members of Phi Theta Kappa, the two-year college honor society.
+We also offer an additional $2,000 to students who are members of Pi Theta Kappa at their community college and have a 3.00 or higher composite GPA from all institutions previously attended.
 To be eligible, students must matriculate immediately following completion of their two-year college degree.
-The minimum college grade point average is 3.50 and an A.A., A.S., A.A.S, or Canadian equivalent is required.
 Students must also be U.S. citizens, and they cannot have previously received a bachelor's degree.
 The scholarship is renewable for a second year of full-time study if a 2.7 Western New England University grade point average is maintained.

 International Student Scholarship